-Four sources appear to be available for trust and related habits.
+Three sources appear to be available for trust and related habits.
 The most obvious is tradition, the most persistent are family bonds, the third is religion and the last is reason.
 None of these appear to be totally reliable.
-Zimmerman (1947) demonstrated that the rise and fall of cultures are linked to changes in the nature of the family, suggesting that there is a recurrent sociological trajectory that links values pertaining to family and tradition to cultural growth and decline.
+Zimmerman (1947) demonstrated that the rise and fall of cultures are linked to changes in the nature of the family suggesting that there is a recurrent sociological trajectory that links values pertaining to family and tradition to cultural growth and decline.
 Some cultures hold traditions, such as cannibalism, that are generally considered faulty.
 Family bonds usually work well within the family, but say little for the treatment of outsiders.
-Some religions, such as the Hindu cult of Kali, recommend abusive treatment of others.
-Every anti-social act done by a sane person demonstrates the unreliability of human reason as the source of trustworthiness.
+Some religions, such as the Hindu cult of Kali, recommend treatment of others that is suspect.
+Every anti-social act done by a sane person demonstrates the folly of relying on the human reason of another to cause that person to be trustworthy.
 This is doubly apparent when the antisocial acts are also illegal.
-To isolate human reason is difficult, since everyone believes that their actions are the result of reason, even if their premises are dominated by elements of tradition, family, religion or passion.
-The only instance of pure reason is philosophy, and its first major task is to establish the degree to which it can operate independent of tradition, family and theology.
-Even within philosophy, there are many schools, most built on well-recognised logical or factual flaws and many are transparently little more than instrumental techniques for justifying what would otherwise be unacceptable ethical outcomes.
-Despite this, Enlightenment thought was over-critical of the shortcomings of the first three, but over-optimistic about reason.
+To isolate human reason is difficult since all sane people believe that their actions are the result of reason, even if their premises are dominated by elements of tradition, family, or religion.
+The only instance of pure reason is philosophy and it is a major first task of philosophy to establish the degree to which it can operate independent of tradition, family and theology.
+Even within philosophy there are many schools, most built on well-recognised logical or factual flaws and many are transparently little more than instrumental techniques for achieving what would otherwise be unacceptable ethical outcomes.
+Despite this, Enlightenment thought was oversensitive to the shortcomings of the first three but over optimistic about reason.
 It has no formal place for tradition, family, or religion, only human reason.